Skip to main content

 The Hidden Multipliers

-At Cape Cod defaults (Kd=1.5, K=95), PRB wins at the 100-year horizon.
-But drag Kd below 0.5 — sandy aquifer, weak sorption — and P&T becomes competitive because cleanup is faster.
+At Cape Cod defaults (Kd=1.5, K=95), P&T wins at the 100-year horizon by roughly $22M ($77M vs $99M for PRB).
+Drag Kd below 0.5 — sandy aquifer, weak sorption — and the gap widens because P&T cleanup is faster.
 Now try the MCL buttons: drop from 4 ppt to 1 ppt and watch cleanup times nearly double.
 That regulatory uncertainty dwarfs the geological uncertainty.

 This tool uses the Domenico analytical screening model (Model A from the study).
 It gives you the right intuition about parameter sensitivity, but it assumes a homogeneous aquifer.
-Our full Monte Carlo analysis shows that when you add heterogeneity, P&T tail scenarios blow past $120M at P95 — reversing the remedy recommendation in cases where this screening tool says P&T wins.
+Our full Monte Carlo analysis shows that when you add heterogeneity and parameter uncertainty, P&T contains the plume in 100% of realizations at $32M flat NPV — while PRB runs $81-99M.
+The screening intuition pointed the wrong way; the Monte Carlo settled it.

 The Fidelity Lesson